Cryptomatte

 Cryptomatte Requirements

-Cryptomatte functions have been integrated into the AOVs system, and are available in Render Settings > Octane Renderer > Render AOV Group > Render AOVs turn down, by clicking on the Add Render AOV Auxiliary > Cryptomatte option:
+Cryptomatte functions have been integrated into the AOVs system, and are available in Render Settings > Octane Renderer > Render AOV Manager by clicking on the Add Render AOV Auxiliary > Cryptomatte option:

-The Cryptomatte will appear in the AOV list in this section as shown in the images.
+The Cryptomatte option will appear in the AOV list in this section as shown in these images.
 The AOVs can be enabled/disabled, renamed, and otherwise edited as needed.
-As noted in the Render AOVs topic, Cryptomatte nodes will be connected to the Render AOV input pin of the Octane Renderer node.
-In order for Cryptomattes to be output, the Enable toggle in the Render AOV Group tab must be ON.
+As noted in the Render AOVs topic, Cryptomatte nodes will be connected to the Render AOV input pin of the Octane Renderer node, available in the Octane Node Editor.
+In order for Cryptomattes to be output, the Enable toggle in the Render AOV Manager tab must be ON.

 Valid Cryptomatte ID Channels